 Alimony in Minnesota is legally known as Spousal Maintenance.
 Spousal maintenance is also sometimes called “spousal support”, or simply “maintenance”.

 With alimony, a spouse provides income to the other during or after a divorce or legal separation.
-Alimony is designed to help maintain the marital standard of living.
+Alimony is designed to help maintain the marital standard of living for the lower income earning spouse.

 When Can a Claim be Made for Alimony in Minnesota?